kmcurry/ez-rm/README.md

 EZ RM is customer relationship management that just works using the relationships you already maintain.

-Use EZ RM, find out what you want to know, share with others and never feed the CRM beast again.
+Use EZ RM to find out what you want to know, share with others and never feed the CRM beast again.

 **mail-rm**